akonwi/git-plus/README.md

 8. `Git [push|pull]`

   When Pushing, if you have multiple remote repos, you can choose which to push to.
+  The output view with feedback can be hidden by hitting the `; x` key combination.

 9. `Git Add and Commit`